 If you are unemployed or recently laid off from your job, you may be eligible for educational benefits through the Trade Adjustment Assistance (TAA) or Workforce Investment Act (WIA).
 Contact us to learn more about these benefits and to get details about your options.

 Penn State offers extensive tuition assistance to military students and veterans, including GI Bill and grant-in-aid, as well as ROTC and Yellow Ribbon programs.
-Please visit the military education benefits page for details.
+Please visit the Paying for Your Education or Grants and Scholarships pages for details.

 If you've transferred to Penn State from another institution and are applying for financial aid, there is an additional step you must take to ensure that your aid is processed quickly and accurately.
 After you have filed the FAFSA and submitted your transcripts, you must inform your previous institution you will not be returning and confirm that your previous institution has cancelled any pending aid disbursements.
 You cannot receive federal aid at two different institutions at the same time.
 Depending on the point in the academic year in which you decide to transfer, your aid eligibility may be limited if you already accessed a significant portion of aid elsewhere.
 View the annual loan limits for Federal Direct Stafford Loans.